 Measure out the area that you want to install the power strip to.
 Find the studs, and pre-drill holes for your mounting screws.
 Also make sure that the brackets are level prior to securing them to the wall.
 The pre-drilled hole diameter should match the diameter of the screw shaft, not the threads.
 Use either construction screws or even decking screws; do not use drywall screws.

-Then, you just press the long power strip into the clips you just mounted and you’re done!
+Then, you just press the power strip into the mounting clips you just mounted and you’re done!
 Plug in the outlet strip and you now have easy access to multiple plugs at your workstation.

 At both of my workbenches, I have the same outlet strip installed.
 On the right side, I use it as a charging station for all my battery powered tools and other battery charging devices.
 On the left side (closer to the garage door), I have easy access to plug in any equipment like my polisher, vacuum, extractor, etc. You just can’t have enough outlets to plug into!